Taxes are based on accounting

 Double-entry bookkeeping on an accruals basis is mandatory for companies and corporations.

-So-called single-entry bookkeeping is allowed for business operators and self-employed persons (business name).
-However, for taxation purposes, business operators must adjust single-entry bookkeeping on an accruals basis.
+The variant known as single-entry bookkeeping is allowed for business operators and self-employed persons (operating under a business name (T:mi)).
+However, for taxation purposes, business operators must often adjust their single-entry bookkeeping on an accruals basis.

 Double-entry bookkeeping is mandatory for business operators and self-employed persons, if two out of three of the following are true: